sielerjm/michaelsieler/AboutMe.rst

 Who are you?
 ------------

-I'm Michael Sieler.
-I'm a Microbiology Ph.D. student minoring in Biological Data Science in the `Sharpton Lab <http://lab.sharpton.org>`_ at Oregon State University (OSU).
+I'm Michael Sieler, a Microbiology Ph.D. student minoring in Biological Data Science in the `Sharpton Lab <http://lab.sharpton.org>`_ at Oregon State University (OSU).

 What is your background?